Aravindan8912/event_Backend/POSTMAN_TESTING_GUIDE.md

    - Check if the email exists in the database

 4. **"Invalid token" error**
-   - The token might be expired (tokens expire after 1 hour)
+   - The token might be expired (tokens expire after 15 minutes)
    - Login again to get a fresh token

 ### Environment Variables Check: